Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Steps:

-2. In the left menu, select "Protect: Rules and Policies", then Add Firewall Rule.
+2. Select "Protect: Rules and Policies" in the left menu, then Add Firewall Rule.

-4. Click Add to add a new Rule group that will put any and all firewall rules we have to create now and in the future automatically into a "LAN-to-WAN" Rule Group.
+4. Click Add to add a new Rule group that will automatically put all firewall rules we have to create now and in the future into a "LAN-to-WAN" Rule Group.

 5. Give your new "Rule Group" an appropriate name based on the targeted Firewall Rules.
-In this example, i have named this one "LAN-to-WAN" and described other admins and myself when reviewing this later on.
+In this example, I have named it "LAN-to-WAN" and described other admins and myself when reviewing it later.

 6. Continuing down the window, we will now specify our Group Matching Criteria